Black Hand (Egypt): Sir Lee Stack incident

 In 1924, the political arena witnessed the peak of tension after the clash between Prime Minister Saad Zaghloul Pasha and King Fuad I was repeated.
 The Sudanese issue was the background frame for this scene, and the angry masses in Sudan at that time were chanting the unity of Egypt and Sudan, while the English authorities wanted to separate Sudan from Egypt, and for this reason a national movement was formed in Sudan to support Saad Zaghloul's position in confronting the British occupier of Egypt.
 The movement bore the name "White Brigade" and was led by Sudanese officer Ali Abdel Latif.

 Al-Latif al-Muswarah magazine published that the crisis between Saad Zaghloul, who refused to separate Sudan from Egypt on the one hand, and the king and the British occupation on the other side, prompted Saad to submit his resignation to the king on June 29, 1924, but the king rejected it, and Ali Abdel Latif was arrested on charges of conspiring to overthrow the regime.
-The assassination of Sir Lee Stack was the biggest event that shook Kingdom of Egypt and the United Kingdom together on November 23, 1924.
+The assassination of Sir Lee Stack was the biggest event that shook the Kingdom of Egypt and the United Kingdom together on November 23, 1924.
 The momentous incident occurred at two o’clock in the afternoon on Wednesday, November 19, after the Sirdar of the Egyptian Army and the Governor-General of the Anglo-Egyptian Sudan left his office at the Ministry of War, heading to his home in Zamalek.
 After he finished his work, five people waited for him and threw a bomb near his car and fired 7 bullets, seriously wounding the Sirdar in his abdomen, and seriously wounding the Yawar and the driver Frederick Hamilton March.
 The Sirdar died in the middle of the night following the accident.
 The perpetrators had fled and the driver of the car that was waiting for them was arrested.

 The newspapers published the details of the incident and the text of Saad Pasha Zaghloul's statement addressed to the nation, in which he described the incident as one of the most severe and heinous atrocities and one of the worst impacts on the country's reputation and fame.
 The incident put Saad Zaghloul's government in a dilemma and he appealed to the Egyptians that anyone who knows something should submit it to the Public Security Department.
 The driver of the taxi in which the perpetrators were traveling was arrested, and he stated that they rode as ordinary passengers.

 After that, Saad Zaghloul's government resigned, and the new ministry was headed by Ahmad Zeiwar Pasha, in which Ismail Sedqi Pasha held the portfolio of the Ministry of Interior, which announced a reward of 10,000 pounds for guidance of any of the perpetrators.
 Seven men were arrested, some of whom belonged to the Black Hand Association, and the court sentenced them to death by hanging in 1925.
 The pistols used were identified through a pioneering instance of bullet examination by forensic scientist Sydney Smith.